APS 5019 - Parental Leave for Faculty and University Staff

 One purpose of this policy is to minimize the disruption of students' education that occurs when faculty leave their classes in mid-semester and must be replaced by another instructor.
 Thus, it is the intention of this policy that nine-month faculty selecting the standard parental leave or the negotiated parental leave will employ the provisions of this policy to minimize the disruption of student learning by arranging parental leaves, when possible, to coincide with the semester calendar (or appropriate teaching module in effect in the unit).

-- Parental Leave for Twelve-Month Faculty, Officers, and Exempt Professionals
+- Parental Leave for Twelve-Month Faculty and University Staff

-Twelve-month faculty members, officers and exempt professionals are entitled to use up to a maximum of six months accrued sick leave and vacation leave to care for the faculty member's, officer's, or exempt professional's child within twelve months of birth or adoption of the child.
-The faculty member, officer, or exempt professional shall inform the chair of the primary unit or appropriate supervisor as early as possible of the intent to use parental leave.
+Twelve-month faculty members and university staff are entitled to use up to a maximum of six months accrued sick leave and vacation leave to care for the faculty member'suniversity staff member's child within twelve months of birth or adoption of the child.
+The faculty member or university staff member shall inform the chair of the primary unit or appropriate supervisor as early as possible of the intent to use parental leave.

 In most cases, the nature of twelve-month faculty members' work does not lend itself to negotiated parental leave (described in A.2).
 However, in exceptional circumstances, if the chair and dean of the unit agree, a twelve-month faculty member may negotiate a child care leave, following the process outlined in A.2 and provided the negotiated leave does not result in significant financial, academic, or clinical harm to the unit.